aws-samples/aws-modernization-with-aqua/content/configure_environment/_index.md

 # Objectives
 In this section, we will be focusing on configuring the Workspace for this workshop.
 It involves the following steps:

-* Creating a Cloud9 IDE environment
+* Creating a Cloud9 IDE environment (AWS attendees will have the Environment pre-created)
 * Install Kubernetes tools
 * Setup IAM permissions